|While 62% of all U.S. high school students go to college, only 17% of Native Americans are able to do so.

-The Big Sky Foundation
+The Windmill Foundation

 has devoted funds to a special scholarship fund to encourage qualified graduates of Tribal Colleges which offers Associate’s Degrees, but not Bachelor’s Degrees, to go on for their Bachelor’s Degrees.
 The Joseph and Mary Cacioppo Foundation has devoted scholarship funds to support two female and two male students in pursuing their post secondary educational careers.
 The Paul Francis Memorial Scholarship

 was established in 2003 to honor the memory of a man who devoted many hours to serving Native American people on reservations around the United States.
 It’s recipients are selected in part for their commitment to helping their communities.
 The Josephine Nipper Memorial Scholarship